saibot94/DCP-UVT-2016/README.md

 ### DCP-UVT-2016

-Repository containing code samples for the Distributed and Concurrent Programming lecture, sprint 2016, UVT
+Repository containing code samples for the Distributed and Concurrent Programming lecture, spring 2016, UVT